-Another haunted option, the Place D’Armes hotel occupies several buildings that date back to the 18th and 19th centuries.
-Located just steps away from the action of Bourbon Street, this mid-range hotel is an ideal Mardi Gras lodging option that comes with a side of historic ambience, including resident ghosts.
+Another haunted option, the Place d’Armes Hotel occupies several buildings that date to the 18th and 19th centuries.
+Located just steps away from the action on Bourbon Street, this mid-range hotel is an ideal Mardi Gras lodging option that comes with a side of historic ambience, including resident ghosts.

 The Roosevelt New Orleans

 Mardi Gras travelers looking for a luxury hotel experience may want to consider the Roosevelt New Orleans, a hotel with more than 100 years of history that’s now owned and operated by the Waldorf Astoria hotel group.
-The Roosevelt is so close to the heart of the action that staff puts special security measures in place during Mardi Gras.
+The Roosevelt is so close to the heart of the action that the staff puts special security measures in place during Mardi Gras.
 Come for the luxury spa and a rooftop pool as well.

 For some people, a hotel doesn’t offer the experience they’re looking for while in Louisiana.
-New Orleans rental houses might offer privacy, full kitchens and a host of other amenities.
+New Orleans rental houses might offer privacy, full kitchens, and a host of other amenities.
 Many are located in the French Quarter so that you’ll be close to everything.
-Mardi Gras vacation rentals offer a certain amount of freedom and comfort not available in as many hotels.
+Mardi Gras vacation rentals offer a certain amount of freedom and comfort not available in most hotels.